agoravoting/election-orchestra-puppet/README.md

 Probably means there is an old instance of verificatum running.
 Running the following command should kill the processes:
     sudo supervisorctl restart eorchestra

+If you're using amazon or some service where the internal private ip address is not the same as the public ip address, setup your ip public/private addresses accordingly in manifests/init.pp

 * Verificatum hangs

 Did you forget to use ip’s instead of hostnames in the base_settings.py?  if so, change the file and restart eorchestra:
     sudo supervisorctl restart eorchestra

+Sometimes there are additional entries in /etc/hosts that need to be commented, for example

+# 127.0.1.1     agoravoting-eovm

+needs to be commented so that the correct entry (eg 192.168.50.2 agoravoting-eovm) takes effect

 ## Accepting and reviewing tasks in manual mode: